angjuny/WRF-Hydro-CUFA/README.md

 # WRF-Hydro-CUFA (Coastal-Urban Flood Applications)
 ## Description
-Here, I have modified the WRF-Hydro® v5.2.0 (https://github.com/NCAR/wrf_hydro_nwm_public/releases/tag/v5.2.0) codes to study the floodwater interactions with a water boundary, surface and subsurface hydrologic processes, and stormwater drainage in coastal-urban systems.
+Here, I have modified the WRF-Hydro® v5.2.0 (https://github.com/NCAR/wrf_hydro_nwm_public/releases/tag/v5.2.0) codes to study floodwater interactions with water boundaries, surface and subsurface hydrologic processes, and stormwater drainage in coastal-urban systems.
 With the channel routing module set off, water levels can be imposed with respect to time and space, particularly along water boundaries such as coasts/rivers/creeks (as surface heads on grounds).
 In addition, I have coupled with the SWMM (https://www.epa.gov/water-research/storm-water-management-model-swmm) model to include the effects of stormwater drainage on floods.

 ## Code Usage